Reviewing: building rules

 When you edit a Requirement, you will see the following screen:

 In the Title box, you can give a title to your Requirement, i.e. a short explanation of your requirement in a few words (e.g., "Our liability must be capped" or "Confidentiality obligations must not exceed 5 years").
+Don't make this too long, it will be the label that shows up in the hierarchy.

 In the Contents box, you can give more details about the requirement, e.g. a description on what you expect to see in a contract or clause.